CD79

-Introduction
+The CD79 receptor complex, also known as CD79A:CD79B or Igα:Igβ, is a heterodimeric signaling component of the B-cell receptor (BCR) complex.
+This transmembrane heterodimer consists of the B-cell antigen receptor complex-associated protein alpha chain (CD79A/Igα) and the B-cell antigen receptor complex-associated protein beta chain (CD79B/Igβ).
+The CD79 complex is expressed almost exclusively on B cells and B-cell neoplasms, making it valuable for differential diagnosis of B-cell malignancies from T-cell or myeloid neoplasms.

-CD79 (Cluster of Differentiation 79) is a transmembrane protein that forms a complex with the B-cell receptor (BCR) and generates a signal following recognition of antigen by the BCR.
-CD79 is composed of two distinct chains called CD79A and CD79B (also known as Igα and Igβ); these form a heterodimer on the surface of a B cell stabilized by disulfide bonding.
 CD79a and CD79b are both members of the immunoglobulin superfamily.
 Human CD79a is encoded by the mb-1 gene that is located on chromosome 19, and CD79b is encoded by the B29 gene that located on chromosome 17.
 Both CD79 chains contain an immunoreceptor tyrosine-based activation motif (ITAM) in their intracellular tails that they use to propagate a signal in a B cell, in a similar manner to CD3-generated signal transduction observed during T cell receptor activation on T cells.

-Function
+Utilization

 CD79 serves to be a pan-B cell marker for the detection of B-cell neoplasms.
 However, tumor cells in some cases of T-lymphoblastic leukemia/lymphoma and AML has shown to potentially react positively with CD79 monoclonal antibodies.
 In addition, both CD79 chains contain an immunoreceptor tyrosine-based activation motif (ITAM), which some scientists have found to propagate downstream signaling in B-cells.
 CD79 has been tested as a B-cell target in MRL/lpr mice, a mouse model for systemic lupus erythematosus (SLE).
 CD79, expressed by B-cell and plasma cell precursors is a candidate that induces apoptosis as well as inhibition of B-cell receptor (BCR) activation and possibly depletion of ectopic germinal centers (GC).
 However, research on CD79 still remains very open.